angelovicentefilho/curso_cqrs_jtech/prerequisites.md

 # 6. Create Docker Network - springbankNet (We will put all our containers in the same network)

-docker network create --attachable -d overlay springbankNet
+`docker network create --attachable -d overlay jtech_springbanknet`

 # 7. Axon Platform